sauravpanda24/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:

+Goal: To create an rock paper sisscor gaming interaction.

 * What can you use X for?

+  This interaction can be used to improve your rock paper siscor skills.

 * What is a good environment for X?

+    We need a plain background with minimum movement

 * What is a bad environment for X?

+    A public place like cafe will be a bad envioorment for this game.

 * When will X break?

+    When multiple people try to intract with the game.
+Currently this interaction is meant to be with only one person

 * When it breaks how will X break?

+    It may start giving wrong user selection.
+Like user may have selected scissor but in background someone hand maybe is shape of rock and system may get confused.

 * What are other properties/behaviors of X?

+    It will show a message on screen indicating the users and computers choice and who won that round.

 * How does X feel?

+    X feels fun to interact with and has a feedback if user loses or wins.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

 ### Part 2.